 Galleries are in decline.

 Selling through physical galleries is sometimes okay.
 The problem is there aren’t enough of them to go around.
 There never was.
 And, the ones left have less influence than ever.
 Many are hanging on by their fingernails.
 I don’t believe nearly any artist can make a living by selling through galleries.
 The exception is a select few who are well established with decades of experience and relationships with galleries.
 And, many of them are concerned about their futures.
 They can see what is happening and realize things are changing in ways that are unfavorable to them and their gallery partners.

 Selling online is intriguing, somewhat promising and scary.

 You can try selling online.
 Sometimes, it works well.
 But, it can be fickle for lots of reasons.
 Facebook changes its algorithms, rules, and advertising interface nearly daily.
 Plus, it’s getting more expensive.
 And, worst, you don’t want to build a house on rented land.

-Selling online is a good way to augment your other sales channels, but it’s not a way to build a business of ongoing sales of higher priced originals.
+Selling online is an excellent way to augment your other sales channels, but it’s not a way to build a business of ongoing sales of higher priced originals.
 You can get booted from social media without recourse at any time.

 There are more shows now than ever.
 The number of shows makes it hard on exhibitors and buyers to pick the right venue.
 And, it waters down the sales for all involved.
 Plus, art shows are expensive, not to mention travel and shipping bothers.
 And, you know shows are never a sure thing.
 Some are more reliable than others, but you don’t want to bet your future on a show’s ability to keep producing.